tholterhus/iobroker.elegoo-centauri-carbon/README.md

 ### Status Codes

-The printer reports various status codes:
+The printer reports various status codes (based on OpenCentauri documentation):

 - `0` - Idle (no print in progress)
 - `1` - Preparing